 Among the dazzling lights and cheap attractions that make up the Las Vegas strip are a bunch of great gems that make up a sports bettors paradise.
 There are a variety of factors that make the difference between a good and a bad sportsbook.
 Most notably, these differences are the amount and size of televisions, available lines on different games, and the overall general feel and excitement of the area.
 I decided to not include which sportsbooks have the best “drink ticket” deals because these seemingly change on a week-to-week basis.
 Below, we will discuss what we think are the top five sportsbooks in Las Vegas.
 It’s worth noting that a sportsbook like South Point would absolutely make this list if it weren’t on the edge of town.
 It will also be interesting to see how the new Circa Sportsbook shapes up as that is slated to open in late 2020!

 We originally published this article back in December of 2013 and we review the books again every six months.
-While there hasn’t too much change among the Top 5 over the past three years, there is a decent amount of Sportsbook construction going on right now.
-The Wynn is currently doing some extensive renovation on a sportsbook and it’s very likely that it will end up on this list during our next go around!
+While there hasn’t too much change among the Top 5 over the past three years, there is a decent amount of sportsbook construction going on right now.
+So, it’s very likely that this list during our next go around!

 Originally Published: 12/5/2013